 |Associate Professor of Law

-Professor Matsumura graduated from UCLA School of Law, where he served as Chief Articles Editor of the UCLA Law Review, earned the Jerry Pacht Memorial Constitutional Law Award, and was elected to the Order of the Coif.
-He received a degree in English and Communication Studies from Northwestern University, where he won the Harriet Gilliam Memorial Prize for the best English thesis and the Edwin L. Shuman award for the best senior English major.
+Professor Matsumura graduated from UCLA School of Law, where he served as Chief Articles Editor of UCLA Law Review, earned the Jerry Pacht Memorial Constitutional Law Award, and was elected to the Order of the Coif.
+He received a degree in English and Communication Studies, magna cum laude, from Northwestern University.
+Before law school, Professor Matsumura spent four years teaching high school English in Santa Monica, California.

 Public Policing of Intimate Agreements, 25 Yale J. L. & Feminism 159 (2013).